So, you could stop reading this article right now because you already have the answer to the question “does inflammation in the body cause acne?”

 3. Find Ways To Lower Emotional Stress

-FAQs ABOUT DOES INFLAMMATION IN THE BODY CAUSE ACNE
+FAQs ABOUT CHRONIC INFLAMMATION AND ACNE

 Short-term inflammation that only lasts a few minutes or days is unlikely to cause a really serious outbreak of zits.
 However, chronic, long-term inflammation is definitely concerning because of its effects on hormones and sebum production.